-- Will a temple lift help with my upper eyelid rejuvenation?
+- How does a temple lift affect my upper eyelid rejuvenation?

-Aging of the upper eyelid area usually involves sagging of the outer part of the upper eyelid.
-See how this causes a sad, tired appearance.
+Aging of the upper eyelid area usually involves sagging of the outer part of the eye, which can be reversed in some cases with a brow or temple lift.

 Overview of Upper Blepharoplasty

 As the central point of the face and the “windows to the soul,” eyes are a major facial feature that are one of the first things people notice about you.
 As people age, the effects of aging often show around the eyes before anywhere else on the face.
 When people begin to notice wrinkles, fine lines, drooping eyelids, and other signs of aging, they may begin to consider lower and upper eyelid surgery to correct some of these concerns.